-We begin with quite a simple step – using images from a smartphone or web camera we detect and scan a targeted human body with the help of computer vision technology.
-The detected human body outline is then instantly transferred to be processed by the algorithm of the neural networks.
+We begin by using images from a smartphone to detect and scan the human body using computer vision.
+The detected human body outline is then instantly transferred to be processed by our neural networks.

 The neural networks then detect and determine key points and produce a set of probability maps for each keypoint.
 These maps are combined and processed with predetermined filters at every stage.